baturkacamak/user-scripts/eksi-post-automation/README.md

 A Tampermonkey script that automatically loads all posts and deletes posts on eksisozluk.com

+**Please note that this script is intended for personal use only and use of this script is at your own risk.**

 ## Installation Guide

 To install the EksiSözlük - Load More Posts and Delete Posts Automation userscript, follow these steps: